BDC Hamburger Icon

 Tips for using complex data in business

-• Clearly define what you want to measure with data.
-One of the biggest pitfalls of using complex data is a goal getting marred by the sheer volume of aggregated data.
+• Define what you want to measure with data clearly: One of the biggest pitfalls of using complex data is a goal getting marred by the sheer volume of aggregated data.
 Before launching a campaign or pulling numbers, sit down and define what the end goal of data measurement is.
 Ensure everyone on the team understands and keeps track of relevant key performance indicators.

 Across the board, avoid muddying data with inconsistencies, working off of multiple sources of truth and changing unique customer identifiers.

-Today’s self-service data analytics tools certainly go a long way toward enabling the use of complex data by simplifying the process of combining multiple sources of data in order to reach new and unexpected conclusions, as well as presenting the results in attractive visual formats.
+Today’s self-service data analytics tools certainly go a long way toward enabling the use of complex data by simplifying the process of combining multiple sources of data to reach new and unexpected conclusions as well as presenting the results in attractive visual formats.

-Tasks such as managing complicated data schemas, setting up automated ETL processes, and ensuring data quality and governance are difficult tasks that are best left to professionals.
+Tasks such as managing complicated data schemas, setting up automated extract, transform, and load processes and ensuring data quality and governance are difficult tasks that are best left to professionals.
 The same applies to applying advanced statistical and predictive models for deeper analysis.

 It would not be beneficial to train business users to perform these tasks.
 Instead, companies that want to get serious about data should realize that today’s big and disparate datasets require dedicated employees and the tools to help them prepare and analyze complex data.